vmware-archive/nsxraml/md-version/nsxvapi.md

 network.

 You can configure NAT rules to provide access to services running on privately addressed virtual machines.
-There are two types of NAT rules that can be configured: SNAT (Source NAT) and DNAT (Destination NAT).
+There are two types of NAT rules that can be configured: SNAT and DNAT.

 For the data path to work, you need to add firewall rules to allow the required traffic for IP addresses and port per the NAT rules.